The HRV (heart rate variability) - Everything you need to know!

-On days when your heart rate variability is high, you can train anything from light recovery sessions to intensive intervals to strenuous strength training.
-If your HRV is low, you should do little or no training, depending on how low it is.
-Good apps show you this in an understandable way.
+To align your training according to your heart rate variability it is necessary to measure it dailyat least 2x.
+For this, it is almost mandatory to use an HRV meter that calibrates to your body.
+HRV values are highly age and person dependent.
+Only with a device that is calibrated can you be sure that training recommendations are also accurately matched to your body.
+On days when your heart rate variability is high, you can train anything from light regenerative sessions to intense intervals to strenuous strength training.
+If your HRV is low, then you should do light to no training, depending on how low it is.
+Good apps will show you this in an understandable way.

-Recognizing overtraining through HRV - is that possible?
+Detect overtraining by HRV - is that possible?

-Yes, this is possible - if you perform at least one measurement every day.
-You can recognize overtraining by regeneration values that do not recover.
-Good HRV apps will show you this - here is an example from the Vitalmonitor portal:
+Yes, it is - if you perform at least one measurement daily.
+You can recognize overtraining by regeneration values that don't recover.
+Good HRV apps show you this - here's an example from the Vitalmonitor portal:

-Overtraining from mid October.
-The solution: more recovery time or less stress
+Overtraining from mid-October.
+The solution: more recovery time or less load.

 HRV as a stress indicator

-In health management, heart rate variability is used to measure stress levels.
-Mostly this is also done with the help of a calibration phase, because the stress resistance of different people is very different.
-Good HRV apps use a mixture of the heart rate variability itself and a breathing exercise.
-This determines how long it takes the organism to adapt the heartbeat to the breathing pattern (the faster and stronger the coupling of the heartbeat to deep breathing works, the more recovered the organism is).
+In health management, heart rate variability is used to measure the stress level.
+Most often, this is also done using a calibration phase, as the stress resistance of different individuals varies greatly.
+Good HRV apps use a mixture of the heart rate variability itself and a breathing exercise for this.
+This determines how long it takes the organism to adapt the heartbeat to the breathing cue (the faster and stronger the coupling of the heartbeat to deep breathing works, the more recovered the organism is).

 BioAge as a measure of lifestyle

-Another frequently occurring value is the BioAge.
-It tells you how good your own HRV values are in comparison with other people.
+Another common value is the BioAge.
+It tells how well one's HRV values compare with others.
 The lower the heart rate variability, the higher the biological age.
-The essential thing is that you can lower BioAge through exercise, nutrition, recreation & time management (check out a blog article about lowering BioAge here).
+The essential thing to remember is that you can lower BioAge through exercise/sport, diet, rest & time management (check out a blog article on Lowering BioAge here).

-By measuring and giving feedback on your body functions via heart rate variability, you can learn to influence them.
-Through regular biofeedback exercises you can increase your HRV and strengthen your stress resistance.
+By measuring and getting feedback on your body's functions through heart rate variability, you can learn to influence them.
+Through regular biofeedback exercises, you can increase your HRV and strengthen your stress resistance.

 Factors influencing HRV